Kangaroo Island

 Many of Kangaroo Island’s best food and drink offerings are a short drive from Sea Dragon with False Cape Wines and Dudley Wines also calling the Dudley Peninsula home, just like us.

-Some of these great local businesses are already featured in our Taste of Kangaroo Island Tour (included for Experience guests).
+Some of these great local businesses are already featured in our On-Site and Nearby activities program (included for Experience guests).
 Should you wish to visit more of these great offerings, transfers can be arranged at extra cost.
 Private touring guests may wish to design their own itinerary including one or several of the below in their tailormade itinerary.

 Vineyards and breweries